Gordon & MacPhail

-The company undertook an intensive selection process which turned out to be very competitive as it looked at a range of diverse Voice systems, with site visits to a mixture of different businesses around the UK to learn and clearly understand both the advantages and potential pitfalls of investing in Voice.
-The flexibility and functionality that came with the BCP system proved decisive, Gordon & MacPhail being won over by its ability to provide a flexible, integrated warehouse management solution able to deliver proven Voice functionality across the whole warehouse.
-Neil Urquhart: “Accord WMS software was a big plus for us, but we also considered BCP as a company.
+The company undertook an intensive selection process but choose our Accord Voice WMS system because of its flexibility and functionality.
+They were won over by its ability to provide integrated warehouse management with Voice functionality.
+Neil Urquhart said “Accord WMS software was a big plus for us, but we also considered BCP as a company.
 Was this a company we wanted to deal with?
 Was the culture right?
 Did they understand us?
 Did we understand them?
 Could we forge a good working relationship?
 And obviously the answer to all those questions was ‘yes’.”

 One of the main benefits realised from the implementation of Accord Voice has been increased productivity – a 50% increase in the number of cases picked per person and a 43% increase in the number of lines per person – which Urquhart says, “has been really significant.”

-Picking accuracy was already good at Gordon & MacPhail, but this has improved further so now there is literally only the occasional inaccuracy and, says Urquhart, “With the Accord system we now have full visibility of exactly when there’s an order picked and who picked it so if we do have picking errors occurring we can quickly identify exactly why they happened and go back, retrain and minimise that happening in the future.”
+Picking accuracy was already good, but this has improved further so now there is only the occasional inaccuracy.
+As Urquhart, explains, “with the Accord system we now have full visibility of exactly when there’s an order picked and who picked it so if we do have picking errors occurring we can quickly identify exactly why they happened and go back, retrain and minimise that happening in the future.”

 The Accord Voice system has also allowed Gordon & MacPhail to streamline operations across the whole warehouse.
-The previous paper based picking system had been in place for quite some time and quite a few exceptions and specific work arounds had been introduced for handling particular orders.
-Urquhart explains: “The new Voice system made us actually challenge all of those exceptions, their relevancy and validity, and use instead the structure that comes with the Accord voice system to help us streamline our processes, work more effectively and ultimately deliver a better service.”
+The previous paper-based picking system had been in place for quite some time and quite a few exceptions and specific workarounds had been introduced for handling particular orders.
+Urquhart explains: “The new Voice system made us actually challenge all of those exceptions, their relevancy and validity.
+The structure that comes with the Accord Voice system helped us streamline our processes, work more effectively and ultimately deliver a better service.”